5 OF THE BEST BEACHES ON THE FLEURIEU PENINSULA

 Just an hour's drive from Adelaide lies South Australia’s coastal playground, the Fleurieu Peninsula, and some of the state’s best beaches.

 Ready to dive in?
+Start in the Encounter Marine Park.
 You’ll be spoilt for choice when it comes to swimming, paddling, fishing and surfing.
 Follow the lead of local Instagrammer Jake Wundersitz of @wunderlust.media who has listed his top 5 beaches on the Fleurieu Peninsula.

 1. Southport Beach